Dual Degrees within the University of Pennsylvania Stuart Weitzman School of Design

 Master of Architecture, Master of City Planning, Master of Science in Historic Preservation or Master of Landscape Architecture/Master of Business Administration

-PennDesign students in the masters programs in Architecture, Landscape Architecture, City and Regional Planning, and Historic Preservation have the option of simultaneously completing a Master of Business Administration (MBA) at the Wharton School.
-Applicants to the dual-degree program apply separately to the relevant department/program of the School of Design and to the MBA program of the Wharton School.
-Admission decisions are made independently by each department/program, and students may pursue a dual degree program only if admitted to both the School of Design and the Wharton School.
-Students already enrolled in the School of Design may apply to the Wharton School in the fall semester of their first year.
+Weitzman students in the masters programs in Architecture, Landscape Architecture, City and Regional Planning, and Historic Preservation have the option of simultaneously completing a Master of Business Administration (MBA) at the Wharton School.
+Applicants to the dual-degree program apply separately to the relevant department/program at the Weitzman School and to the MBA program of the Wharton School.
+Admission decisions are made independently by each department/program, and students may pursue a dual degree program only if admitted to both the Weitzman School and the Wharton School.
+Students already enrolled at Weitzman may apply to the Wharton School in the fall semester of their first year.

-Dual degree students do one entire year at the School of Design, followed by one entire year at the Wharton School.
-In the case of Architecture and Landscape Architecture, this would be followed by two years of a combination of Design and Wharton courses.
+Dual degree students do one entire year at the Weitzman School, followed by one entire year at the Wharton School.
+In the case of Architecture and Landscape Architecture, this would be followed by two years of a combination of Weitzman and Wharton courses.
 In the case of City Planning and Historic Preservation, this would be followed by one year of a combination of Design and Wharton courses.

 Master of Architecture or Landscape Architecture/MBA (4 years, 40 CUs)